 Section 80 GG also comes with some of the boundation, not every individual get the benefit of it.

-Following the condition required to fulfill the benefit of 80gg.
+Following condition required to take benefit u/s 80gg.

-- Must be an individual employee for the financial period.
+- Must be an individual employee or HUF for the financial period.

 - You have not received HRA from your employee in any form during the financial year for which you are claiming 80GG.